Average number of students offered a place per year

 What the College is looking for are students of the highest intellectual potential, regardless of the subjects that they are taking at A-Level.

-Applicants for Land Economy will be required to sit the Thinking Skills Assessment (TSA) when they come for interview; you will be automatically registered for this if you are invited to attend an interview in Cambridge.
+All applicants are required to take the pre-interview written assessment for Land Economy which is the Thinking Skills Assessment (TSA).
+You must resister for this yourself.
+There is more information here: https://www.undergraduate.study.cam.ac.uk/courses/land-economy#entry-requirements.
 There is no requirement to bring any material along to the interviews and written work is not requested prior to interviews.

 Further advice about entry requirements and interviews for all subjects can be found in the Applying to Downing section of this site.